-In this 3-session Zoom Seminar Richard Erskine will not only teach about the therapeutic significance of Shame, he will also explore the theory of the Schizoid Process and how it may relate to some of your clients who are depressed, shy, suffer from internal criticism, or fear intimate relationships.
+In this 3-session Zoom Seminar Richard Erskine did not only teach about the therapeutic significance of Shame, he also explored the theory of the Schizoid Process and how it might relate to some of clients who were depressed, shy, suffer from internal criticism, or fear intimate relationships.

-Dr. Erskine will illustrate the self-stabilizing process of internal-splitting, the various forms of the Self, the dynamics of compliance and withdrawal, alternating attachment patterns, the function of internal-criticism, and the therapeutic methods required for working with each part of the Self.
+Dr. Erskine illustrated the self-stabilizing process of internal-splitting, the various forms of the Self, the dynamics of compliance and withdrawal, alternating attachment patterns, the function of internal-criticism, and the therapeutic methods required for working with each part of the Self.

 Working with individuals for whom internal criticism and shame are primary ways of organizing their emotional experience and who engage in a Schizoid Process as an ongoing coping mechanism, it is essential that the psychotherapist has an understanding of the client’s phenomenological experience and patience with the client’s difficulty in voicing their internal sensations and feelings.
 Such clients require a psychotherapist who is consistently attuned to their various affective states.

-At this workshop, Dr. Richard Erskine will make use of PowerPoint illustrations and formal teaching as well as engaging the participants in discussions of their therapy cases in order to explore the dynamics of shame, internal criticism, confusion and relational withdrawal.
-Various methods of a Relational Approach to Psychotherapy will be emphasized.
+At the workshop, Dr. Richard Erskine made use of PowerPoint illustrations and formal teaching as well as engaging the participants in discussions of their therapy cases in order to explore the dynamics of shame, internal criticism, confusion and relational withdrawal.
+Various methods of a Relational Approach to Psychotherapy were emphasized.

 For more information please contact: